davidjohnoliver/CodeConnections/README.md

 ## Hierarchy and Compact layouts

-You can change the way elements are arranged relative to each other in the graph.
+Change the way elements are arranged relative to each other in the graph.

 **Hierarchy** (![Hierarchy icon](doc/assets/Hierarchy-icon.png)) arranges elements vertically by dependency relationship, with dependencies above and dependents below.
 It's useful when you want to clearly see dependency relationships at a glance.